opus1993/myTidyTuesday/Astronaut/2020_07_14_tidy_tuesday.md

-TidyTemplate
+Astronaut Missions
 ================
 2020-07-15

-# TidyTuesday
+This week’s R4DS Online Learning Community \#TidyTuesday event is Astronaut missions.
+The goal of TidyTuesday is to apply your R skills, get feedback, explore other’s work, and connect with the greater

-Join the R4DS Online Learning Community in the weekly \#TidyTuesday event\!
-Every week we post a raw dataset, a chart or article related to that dataset, and ask you to explore the data.
-While the dataset will be “tamed”, it will not always be tidy\!
-As such you might need to apply various R for Data Science techniques to wrangle the data into a true tidy format.
-The goal of TidyTuesday is to apply your R skills, get feedback, explore other’s work, and connect with the greater \#RStats community\!
-As such we encourage everyone of all skills to participate\!
+\#RStats community\!

 # Load the weekly Data

-Dowload the weekly data and make available in the `tt` object.
+Download the weekly data and make available in the `tt` object.

 ``` r
 tt <- tt_load("2020-07-14")